SANJAY-N0/sheet-shot/README.md

 ## 🔄 Step 6 — Reload & Test

+Any time you edit source files (`popup.js`, `popup.html`, `manifest.json`), Chrome does **not** pick up the changes automatically — you must manually reload the extension.
+After reloading, click the toolbar icon to open the popup and confirm it displays the UI correctly before logging in.

 1. Back on `chrome://extensions`, click the **🔄 reload** button on the extension
 2. Click the extension icon in the toolbar — the popup opens
 3. Click the **⚙️ settings** icon (top right of popup)